malz414/OpenGL-Cube-Texture/README.md

 # OpenGL-Cube-Texture

 To use the programs WASD keys to move around
-123 To turn off and on different lights
+<br>1, 2 and 3 keys  To turn off and on different lights
-QE To turn on/off blur/Bloom
+<br>Q and E keys To turn on/off blur/Bloom